5 Common Internship Interview Questions + Example Answers

 Of course your interviewer will want to know why you’re even applying for this role.
 They’re looking for something authentic here, and the key is to tie a specific fact or two about the company or team to your larger career goals and interests.

-Thoroughly researching companies should be a standard part of your job search process (and Teal’s Job Tracker Tool makes that research even easier!), but now’s the time to do some digging if you haven’t already.
+Thoroughly researching companies should be a standard part of your job search process (and Teal’s Job Application Tracker tool makes that research even easier!), but now’s the time to do some digging if you haven’t already.

 Of course, X company is a huge leader in the nonprofit world, so it would be an honor to work with your team.
 But more specifically, I’m so drawn to your specific work doing XYZ.
 It’s really inspired me to continue pursuing this career path, and I know I could help make an impact on your audience through similar work!